 Choosing the right font is an entirely different conversation.
 My suggestion is to stick with the classic fonts until you get a better feel for why you may want to choose something else.

 More often than not, some of the classic font styles will work best.
-There’s a reason you see them in so many place.
+There's a reason you see them in so many place.
+The idea behind typography for photographers isn't to turn you into a graphic designer.
+It's so you can create professional and elegant graphics using fundamental ideas that appeal to your audience.